katana-gh/Password-Generator/README.md

 # Password-Generator

-## A CLI tool to create strong passwords.
+## Overview
+A command line password generator with clipboard support.

 This simple tool randomly generates a unique strong password.
 Once executed, the program generates a strong password between 12 and 128 characters long and copies the output to the user's clipboard - ready to be used.